 Modern Fairy Tales: Families and people of all ages are invited to a series of performances that present a modern perspective on classic tales.
 All shows will be presented in the auditorium at the Main library.
 Cinderella will be presented on December 5 at 7 p.m.
 Beauty and the Beast will be presented on December 12 at 7 p.m.
 Alice in Wonderland will be presented on December 19 at 7 p.m.
 Actors and crew are from the Young Actors Guild of Claremont.

 New Parents Support Group: This group is intended to provide a safe place for new parents to share their joys and struggles.
-Parents are welcome to bring their babies and children, and books and toys will be provided for the children to play with.
+Parents are welcome to bring their babies and children; books and toys will be provided.
 The group meets the second Tuesday of each month at 10 a.m. at the Main library.

 Savvy Saving: Adults interested in saving money and establishing a budget are invited to attend this class led by Sally Welsh.
 The class will be held on November 15 from 6:30 p.m. to 8 p.m. at the Main library.